 Create a memorable finale to your engaging grammar activities.
 For instance, if I were ending a review session on semicolons, I would bring students together.
 I would then ask students:

 For a list of places they want to travel, such as New, York, New York, Chicago, Illinois, Los Angeles, California.
 Then I would create a sentence properly using their list: For vacation, I am traveling to New, York, New York; Chicago, Illinois; and Los Angeles, California.

 For a simple sentence, and then another simple sentence.
 If they struggle to think of one, I resort to writing about my dog: Augie digs in the trash and Augie sleeps on the couch.
 Then I would join those two simple sentences by using a conjunctive adverb: Augie doggie digs in the trash; however, I still allow him to sleep on my couch.

 For two brief ideas, such as ordering at a restaurant.
 Then I would create two simple sentences joined with a semicolon: Kiera ordered a cheeseburger and fries; she added on a milkshake.

 At the end of any grammar review, I conclude and really emphasize that students can implement what they just reviewed.

-For engaging grammar activities that focus on review, I want students to play with their language and have fun.
+For engaging grammar activities that focus on review, I want students to play with their language and have fun—we often work in grammar stations.
 I know I have a successful grammar lesson when students treat grammar as they would literature or writing; they have honest questions, they discuss the content with their peers, and they can apply the ideas to other areas.